 and the different perspective each bird has.

-Emergent systems -- for example flocks of birds, economic trading systems, groups of human dwellings, or a community of websites or blogs -- become new "entities" i.e., the flock, the stock exchange, the city, or a community in the blogosphere.
+Emergent systems such as flocks of birds, economic trading systems, groups of human dwellings, or a community of websites or blogs -- become new "entities" i.e., the flock, the stock exchange, the city, or a community in the blogosphere.
 These new entities then begin to interact with each other.
 Cities, for example, compete with each other for status, pride, educated workforces, new businesses and even land.
-Eventually, therefore, their interactions grow rich enough that yet another, higher level complex system can emerge.
+Eventually their interactions grow rich enough that yet another, higher level complex system can emerge.
 Cooperating cities form countries, and so forth.
 These new sorts of interactions add yet another level of complexity (unpredictability) without becoming more random.

 As we will see, the consequences of emergent multi-level complexity turn out to be central to understanding both computing and biological systems.